-Added a sample client named "Joan Doe."
+Add added a sample client named "Joan Doe."
 This person has a weight loss history, Food Log entries, recipes, PFI's, etc. The purpose is to provide new users some sample data to "play" with.

-Modified the Profile height entry to accept 3 decimal places when using Metric measurements.
+Changed the Profile height entry to accept 3 decimal places when using Metric measurements.

 Updated the NB8 graphics engine to include items not on tabs when the "All Tabs" option is selected.